mit-dig/punya-website/challenge/index.md

 * [Vito C. Ostuni](https://www.linkedin.com/in/vito-claudio-ostuni-0b576027){:target="_blank"}, Senior Research Scientist - Recommendation and Search - Netflix, Inc., Los Gatos, CA, USA
 * [Michele Ruta](http://sisinflab.poliba.it/ruta){:target="_blank"}, Professor of Information Systems - Polytechnic University of Bari, Italy
 * [Juan Sequeda](https://juansequeda.com){:target="_blank"}, Principal Scientist - data.world, Austin, TX, USA

+### Review criteria

+Submitted apps will be evaluated according to the following criteria:

+* __creativity__: App idea is very unique or a novel take on other ideas, and/or a different mix of technologies/ components;
+* __design__: Excellent aesthetics, well beyond basic Punya typical UI.
+Inviting layout/colors, very clear how to use.
+Flows well;
+* __potential usefulness__: App demonstrates significant potential impact that relates to theme(s).
+Demonstrates it can effectively help the target audience;
+* __technical skill__: Well thought out and/or clever coding.
+Procedures used over duplicate code.
+Major app components are beyond common User Interface components used.
+Possible use of Any Component;
+* __presentation__: (video and supporting materials) Excellent use of video components to explain the app.
+Communicates well the importance and effectiveness of the app and its relation to theme(s);
+* __Linked Data consumption__: The app consumes multiple online Linked Data sources/services to support the app’s functionality.
+Additionally, the app consumes Linked Data generated from multiple IoT devices or on-board sensors;
+* __Linked Data production__: All app data is produced as Linked Data using well-known domain ontologies.
+The produced Linked Data is either uploaded to an online service or stored locally;
+* __Linked Data operationalization__: Linked Data is processed using highly complex semantic rules, authored using the Punya editor or loaded from a file.
+Additionally, or alternatively, SPARQL queries encompass complex matching logic.
 </div>
 </div>